 For the BA, hopefully, it will allow students to be a bit more experimental and a bit more explorative and a bit riskier with their designs, because hopefully there will be less box-ticking in terms of what the need to achieve over the course of the years that they are spending with us.

-The same on the MA, looking at the giving students the opportunity to explore the theory of design.
-Yes, they have the opportunity to make and if that’s part of their exploration, and we have the facilities and we welcome that.
-If you are a designer who’s not a maker you still have the opportunity to come up with a great project, through exploration and investigation, but without the physical creation of an artefact.
+The MA looks at giving students the opportunity to explore the theory of design.
+Yes, they have the opportunity to create and if that’s part of their exploration, we have the facilities and we welcome that.
+But if you’re principally a designer who’s not so much of a maker you still have the opportunity to come up with a great project through exploration and investigation, perhaps without the physical creation of an artefact.

-It’s very very complicated, that’s why when people ask ‘what is design’ I just can’t answer that, it’s impossible.
-I think it needs to be in you, I can’t teach someone to be a designer, you have to have that inquisitiveness in you to start with.
+It’s very, very complicated, that’s why when people ask what design is, I can’t answer it.
+It’s impossible.
+I can’t teach someone to be a designer, you have to have that inquisitiveness in you to start with.

 A massive part of studying at AUB is cross-course collaboration, is this something that will be available on either of the MA or the BA design courses?

-Every course is different every year, there’s a core element that stays the same every year, but the courses themselves are quite fluid.
-With the BA and the MA we are looking quite closely at working with the modelmakers for example, because modelmaking and design are so intertwined in so many ways.
-There are definite opportunities to teach modelmaking and design students at the same time can share content, but also looking at sharing projects, setting a project where the designers have a role and the model makers have a role and they can work together.
+There are definite opportunities to teach modelmaking and design students at the same time so that they can share content, but they can also share projects, maybe during a project where the designers have a role and the model makers have a role and they can work together.

 The big aim for both programmes and for the future of the masters is collaboration across campus, not just between industry and the course.

-Is learning how to be an entrepreneur a big part of both the courses and is looking at starting your own business touched on?
+Is learning how to be an entrepreneur a big part of both of the Design courses and is looking at starting your own business touched upon?

-I think so, specifically the MA.
-The MA for us is an opportunity for someone who wants to create their own creative business, the focus is closely entwined with entrepreneurship.
+I think so, specifically during MA studies.
+The MA for us is an opportunity for someone who wants to create their own creative business.
+The focus is closely entwined with entrepreneurship.

-I think it goes beyond the designer at that point, I think the design industry in itself is quite a way off what’s going on.
+I think it goes beyond the designer at that point – I think the design industry itself is quite a way off of striking this balance.

-As a society I think we have become so accustomed to everything being accessible all the time, we turn up at the supermarket, you didn’t bring a bag, so you buy one, what would you do if there wasn’t a bag available (reusable or not).
+As a society, we’ve become so accustomed to everything being accessible all the time.
+For example, we turn up at the supermarket unprepared without a shopping bag, so we buy one.
+What would you do if there wasn’t a bag available (reusable or not)?
 You’d have to get into the habit of bringing your own one, or you’d find a box to put your shopping in.

-I think it’s a slow process, it took us a long time to get here and hopefully we get the support.
-The multi-disciplinary element, where legislation, design and education all need to come together to come to really quick solutions.
+It’s a slow process.
+There has to be a multi-disciplinary element, where legislation, design and education all need to come together to figure out really quick solutions.

-Hopefully, we can keep the momentum, we are in a spike at the moment, and it’s going to take a lot of energy and a lot of persistence to keep this going, it’s fashionable in a way.
+Hopefully, people can keep up momentum. we are in a spike at the moment, and it’s going to take a lot of energy and a lot of persistence to keep this going, it’s fashionable in a way.